 Zeuterin™ (also labeled as EsterilSol™ in some countries) sterilizes male dogs by intratesticular injection.
 Composed of zinc gluconate neutralized by arginine, Zeuterin offers sterilization in one treatment, without general anesthesia, and without removing testicles.
 Launched in the U.S. in February 2014 by Ark Sciences, LLC, Zeuterin is presently the only non-surgical sterilant with U.S. Food & Drug Administration (FDA) approval.

-Prior to U.S. launch and continuing today, ACC&D has sought to learn more about Zeuterin/EsterilSol.
-We have supported projects to explore how it is received by communities, study its potential impact on canine behavior, and share innovative strategies to incorporate Zeuterin into animal shelters/rescues and veterinary practices.
-The common thread among all these initiatives is ACC&D’s commitment to generate information about this new technology and help communities and individuals determine how it can best provide an alternative to castration, improve animal welfare and humanely reduce numbers of unwanted dogs.
+Prior to U.S. launch, ACC&D sought to learn more about Zeuterin/EsterilSol and its potential to add value to sterilization efforts.
+We supported projects to explore its reception by communities, study its potential impact on canine behavior, and share innovative strategies to incorporate Zeuterin into animal shelters/rescues and veterinary practices in test market.
+The common thread among all these initiatives is ACC&D’s commitment to generate information about this new technology and help communities and individuals determine how it could best provide an alternative to castration, improve animal welfare and humanely reduce numbers of unwanted dogs.

 Read on to learn about the product materials and information available on our website.

 Product Profile and Position Paper: ACC&D's PPPP offers an objective and independent overview of Zeuterin, including its mechanism of action; use and effectiveness; health, safety, and behavioral considerations; and more.
 A recommended first stop for information on this product!

 ACC&D Symposia presentations: Our 3rd, 4th, and 5th International Symposia included multiple presentations, panels, and posters on Zeuterin and its predecessor, Neutersol.
 Here you can access all symposia resources on this topic for free.